MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/using-azure-ad-for-sharepoint-server-authentication.md

 ## Configure a new trusted identity provider in SharePoint Server 2016

 Log into the SharePoint Server 2016 server and open the SharePoint 2016 Management Shell.
 Run the following commands to configure a new trusted identity provider.

+> [!TIP]
+> If you're new to using PowerShell or want to learn more about how PowerShell works, see [SharePoint PowerShell](https://docs.microsoft.com/en-us/powershell/sharepoint/overview?view=sharepoint-ps).

 ```
 $cert = New-Object